cathyatseneca/CourseRepoScripts/README.md

  The additional entries will be logged into the same log file as long as you don't change the log file name in the script.

 #### To clone every repo associated log file

 The idea is that each semester you can run the script and create a set of repos for your students for a course.
 However, you may need to keep a record of student work around for a length of time pass the end of the course.
-At that point you may need to create